Landscape Oil Paintings:

 From a very early age my father encouraged me to draw a variety of subjects at home.
 By the age of eleven, I had a keen interest in photography and a fascination with heavy engineering and British railway locomotives.
 Following my school years where I gained O Levels in Art and Technical Drawing, I spent some time at Bournemouth & Poole College of Art and Design studying technical illustration where I gained a sound understanding of perspective, ellipses and foreshortening, plus good quality drawing instruments and an airbrush.
 I was told that my rendering could not be bettered by any professional.

 Shortly after college I suffered a whiplash injury.
 As a result of this, I 'lost' 20 years of my life to prescribed pain killers.
 After looking at the x-ray images in 2016, I worked out how to solve the problem permanently and heal.
-I designed a program of neck weights - within 3 months the cervical spine had straightened and I was off the pain meds for good.
+I designed a program of neck weights - within 3 months the cervical spine had straightened and I was off the pain relief for good.
 This was a seminal moment in my journey: It was like waking up!
 My daily routine includes hill walking from 6.15 to 7am followed by squat training with weights, then cycling and stretching in the evenings.
 Besides painting, I also like to work on my classic cars from time to time.
 This provides natural breaks from the intensity of my art - restoration is the ultimate form of recycling and gets me away from the two-dimensional.

 Originally from Bournemouth in the UK, I moved to New Zealand in 2005 for new opportunities and a fresh take on life.
 The type of artwork I produce is time consuming and laborious.
 None of my paintings are straight copies.
 I normally work from upwards of fifty different photographs of the same scene while thinking about my real life impressions of the actual location.